tams2429/ToPok-OrNotToPok-/README.md

 - Transforming Pokémon description to a format that is accepted by the Shakespear Endpoint (i.e. remove any new lines ('\n'), replace spaces with '%20')
 - Found out that the Pokémon description response is not always the English one => applied a filter to make sure the English one is returned
 - Figured out that the search pokemon has to be in lower case, so added logic to convert any search string to lower case
+- Had to eject React in order to configure Babel for using Jest with latest ES6 syntax

 ## Future Work ☕